nestybox/sysbox-mgr/README.md

   This is needed to avoid shiftfs mounts over this directory in the sys container, as kubelet does not support it.

+* Docker-store Volume Management: creates a directory on the host that is mounted into the system container's `/var/lib/containerd/io.containerd.snapshotter.v1.overlayfs`.
+  This way, the overlayfs over overlayfs scenario created by running containerd-in-docker is avoided.

-In the future it is expected to provide further services to sysbox-runc as well as sysbox-fs.
+In the future it's expected to provide further services to sysbox-runc as well as sysbox-fs.

 # Build & Usage